The Ultimate Guide to Your First Trip to Europe

 Salzburg, Austria

-2. Make Sure to Do Your Research About the Destination
+2. Do Your Research About the Destination

 Don’t underestimate the travel time between cities.
 Here is a list of things to study before your trip.
 By doing so, you will be able to maximize your time and money while abroad: